Paid Parental Leave

 Pregnancy Disability Leave

-You may also be eligible for Pregnancy Disability Leave - up to 4 months unpaid, job-protected leave - if you are disabled by pregnancy, childbirth or related condition.
+You may also be eligible for Pregnancy Disability Leave - up to 4 weeks unpaid, job-protected leave - if you are disabled by pregnancy, childbirth or related condition.
 This can be taken intermittently.
-For further information, please refer to this LAS-ELC Factsheet and discuss further with your Manager.

 Returning to work